feri-irawan/ficommitgen-vscode/README.md

 1. Open the Command Palette (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on macOS, or `F1`)
 2. Select **"Ficommitgen: Generate Commit"**

+> Note: If you have staged changes, it will try to generate commit message based on staged changes first.
+If not, it will generate commit message based on unstaged changes.

 ### Set Token

 To reset or update your API token: